 - Set of NN instances \mathcal{I} : contains the subset of elements of the NN knowledge domain, which are neural networks.
 From the whole neural network knowledge domain (NNs, research initiatives, research groups, research goals, application areas, etc.), we gather concrete NN implementations and form the set of NN instances. - NN classifier ζ : I → P: provides a classification of each member of I into a particular set of groups P. - Property P: the co-domain of a classifier ζ, with the latter considered as a function. - Property value p_i ∈ P: a specific group of some classifier.
-It is given a name, which is then identified as this property value. - NN framework \mathcal{F} : ordered list of classifiers relevant for a given user's interest. - NN universe U: defined by a framework F, it is an |F|-dimensional space, which is Cartesian product of the properties defined by the classifiers in F. - NN instance I_i ∈ I: I_i = (p1,...,p_f); an f-tuple of property values, each coming from its corresponding NN property. - NN category $C_p \subseteq \mathcal{P}$: subset of a specific property, containing a set of values (classifier groups) of this property.
+It is given a name, which is then identified as this property value. - NN framework F: ordered list of classifiers relevant for a given user's interest. - NN universe U: defined by a framework F, it is an |F|-dimensional space, which is Cartesian product of the properties defined by the classifiers in F. - NN instance I_i ∈ I: I_i = (p1,..., p_f); an f-tuple of property values, each coming from its corresponding NN property. - NN category $C_p \subseteq \mathcal{P}$: subset of a specific property, containing a set of values (classifier groups) of this property.
 Possibly a singleton. - NN landscape $\mathcal{L} = C_1 \times C_2 \times C_3 \times \ldots \times C_f$ with at least one C_i being equal to the whole property P_i .
-Subspace of a NN universe. - NN type $\mathcal{T} = C_1 \times C_2 \times C_3 \times \ldots \times C_f$: Cartesian product of categories.
-If all categories in the cartesian product are singletons, the NN type is also a NN instance. - NN comparator δ: innate comparative quality, defining a partial order >δ on the set of NN instances I, by which some pairs of NN instances can be compared.
-In our proposed DSS, NN comparators are chosen by defining the NN selection criteria (see section III).
+Subspace of a NN universe. - NN type T = C1×C2×C3×...×C_f: Cartesian product of categories.
+If all categories in the cartesian product are singletons, the NN type is also a NN instance. - NN comparator δ: innate comparative quality, defining a corresponding partial order, denoted as >δ, on the set of

+NN instances \mathcal{I} , by which some pairs of NN instances can be compared.
+In our proposed DSS, NN comparators are chosen by defining the NN selection criteria (see Section V).
 NN comparators are represented as colored arrows between NN types, with the color specifying different NN instance selection criteria and the thickness of the arrow proportional to number of evidence papers supporting the comparison.